dgoodlad/d.goodlad.net/content/articles/new_site.md

 * _Rules_: note the inclusion of compass and the susy plugin here, as well as the handling of asset files that don't need to be processed in any way.
-* _content/index.html_: nanoc provides some pre-built helper modules, one of which, *Blogging*, gives access to a *sorted\_articles* method.
+* _content/index.html_: nanoc provides some pre-built helper modules, one of which, *Blogging*, gives access to a *sorted_articles* method.
 It's used here to list exerpts from the three most recent articles.
 * _content/articles/*_ there are a pair of files here for each article.
-In the yaml metadata file, note the kind and created\_at fields which are treated specially by the *Blogging* helpers.
+In the yaml metadata file, note the *kind* and *created_at* fields which are treated specially by the *Blogging* helpers.

 ## susy

-The susy plugin is
+The susy plugin provides a number of sass mixins to lay out content in a grid and to maintain vertical rhythm even when changing fonts and sizes.

+I wrote a small mixin that changes the default behavior for font resizing.
+Instead of accepting CSS's normal vertical centering of text within its *line-height* property, I add an offset using margin-top to ensure that the text's baseline matches that of all the other text.
+This helps, for example, line up headings with regular text beside them.

+I've sent a [pull
+request](https://github.com/ericam/compass-susy-plugin/pull/11) to the author of susy to include this mixin in the plugin itself.
+There are a couple of issues that may prevent its inclusion, but if you're interested feel free to grab it from the site's sources and use it yourself.